The Science of Harmful Chemicals

 Added to furniture, electronics, carpet and more.
 Widely contaminate house dust, food and the human body.
 Concerns include IQ loss and ADHD.
 To cut exposures, clean often with a microfiber dust cloth and vacuum equipped with HEPA filter.

 Decades of use in gasoline and house paint left a legacy of polluted soil, contaminated homes and toxic house dust.
 Lead damages the developing brain.
 Keep lead paint in older homes (pre-1978) in good repair and test your tap water for lead.
+Also, choose foods with less lead: skip fruit juice for toddlers, and choose rice-free snacks and teething foods.

 A global pollutant from coal-fired power plants, mines and other sources that builds up in seafood.
 Eating low-mercury fish can reduce exposures.